ivopc/phaser3-hpbar/README.md

 Change the position of bar.

 ### setFixedToCamera(boolean)
-Set/unset the bar fixed to camera.
+Set/unset the hpbar fixed to camera.

 ### setToContainer(container)
-Set/unset the bar to cotainer.
+Set the hpbar to container.

 ### destroy()
 Destroy the hpbar object.